NFLPA asks league about search of Washington facility - WHIZ News

 Washington returned to practice Wednesday without Vermillion, who did not travel for its game at Atlanta last week.
 Former trainer Bubba Tyer, who retired in 2009, was at the facility and on the field during practice.

-Asked Monday about Vermillion, coach Ron Rivera — who has worked with him for more than a decade dating to time together with Carolina — repeatedly referred to the team’s statement.
+“He came in to help out, and that’s it: He’s got time and he wanted to come and just help us,” Rivera said.
+“We’re going to do everything pretty much by committee.
+I go down there and I check in, and I check in with the trainers and then I check in with our therapists and we go from there.”

-“I’m not going to comment how I personally feel about what’s going on,” Rivera said.
-“That would go beyond what I need to say.”
+Rivera has worked with Vermillion for more than a decade dating to their time together in Carolina and brought him to Washington after he was hired and put in charge of football operations.

 More AP NFL coverage: https://apnews.com/hub/NFL and https://twitter.com/AP_NFL